 Furthermore, the Clinic made two submissions in response to the International Commission of Jurists’ call for civil society consultation to help develop “principles that address the detrimental impact on health, equality and human rights of criminalization with a focus on select conduct in the areas of sexuality, reproduction, drug use and HIV.”
 Please see Alternative Models to Punitive Drug Policy and The Impact of Criminalization on Women Who Use Drugs in Estonia.

-- The Health Rights Initiative works to realize Indigenous health rights, including the right to a healthy environment.
+- The Health Rights Initiative works to realize Indigenous health rights, including the right to a healthy environment and freedom from violence.